josmar-crwdstffng/angular/aio/content/guide/component/component-use-style.md

 Create the following style to target the host element of the component.
 Any rule applied to the selector affects the host element and all associated descendants.
-In the following code example, the rule italicizes all of the text conatined in the element.
+In the following code example, the rule italicizes all text contained in the element.

 <code-example header="&lcub;NameOfComponent&rcub;.component.css: Add :host pseudo-class selector" path="component-styles/src/app/hero-details.component.css" region="host"></code-example>

-The `:host()`pseudo-class selector only targets the host element of the component.
+The `:host()` pseudo-class selector only targets the host element of the component.
-Any styles placed in the `:host()` block of a child component do not affect the assocaited parent components.
+A style placed in the `:host()` style block of a child component does not affect the associated parent component.

 To use the function form to conditionally apply host styles, add another selector after the `:host` pseudo-class selector inside of parentheses \(`(` `)`\) characters.